sueLan/ArtMold/README.md

-## Notice
+## Announcement

-Sorry for stopping sharing for some  reason
+Sorry for stopping sharing for some  reason.

 # ArtMold